cpenv/autocpenv/README.rst

 autocpenv
 =========

-Deadline Event Plugin that automatically activates a cpenv environment when a worker starts rendering a task.
+Deadline Event Plugin that automatically activates cpenv requirements when a worker starts rendering a task.
+When submitting a job, this event plugin will check the user's CPENV_ACTIVATE_MODULES Environment variable for modules.
+If CPENV_ACTIVE_MODULES is undefined, the event will fallback to the requirements specified in the Plugin Mapping setting.

 Installation